cryptool-org/cryptool1/readme-source.txt

 E2.
 Implementation details
    ~~~~~~~~~~~~~~~~~~~~~~~
 E2.1.
 Resources
-    - Which menues are used to get to your project
+    - Which menus are used to get to your project
     - Do you work on HEX or ASCII
-    - Name of the MENÜ-IDs
+    - Name of the menu IDs
     - Name of the dialog IDDs
     - New bitmaps used?
     - ...